pornpra/pornpra/README.md

 <!--
 **pornpra/pornpra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Welcome to my github profile

+I'm currently working as a Data Scientist at PTT Oil and Retail Business Public Company Limited (PTTOR)

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...